 The GOLDEN ELECTRIC series

-ARBURG is bringing four high-performance electric entry-level machines to the market in spring 2016 in the form of the GOLDEN ELECTRIC series.
+ARBURG is bringing four high-performance electric general purpose machines to the market in spring 2016 in the form of the GOLDEN ELECTRIC series.
 They offer interesting features for the precise, energy-efficient production of high-quality parts.

 to the video